Ross Memorial Church

-The Ross Memorial Church is a Uniting Church building on Hay Street in West Perth, Western Australia.
+The Ross Memorial Church is a Uniting church on Hay Street in West Perth, Western Australia, Australia.
+Established as a Presbyterian church in 1917, the church is home of the Wesley worshipping community of the Uniting Church in the City.

 History

 Five years prior to the construction of the church a brick hall (designed by Andrew Oswald Wilson) was built adjacent to the church's site, as the congregation was growing too large for their earlier Havelock Street hall, where they had been for nearly 17 years.
 That earlier site was sold to the Catholic community, and the Hay Street land purchased from them for the purpose of constructing a church, hall, and manse.

 The church is named after Daniel Ross, who was minister of the West Perth Presbyterian congregation until his death in 1917.
 It was completed in 1917 at a total construction cost of £4,147.

 The architect for the project was James Hine, FRIBA, and the building contractor was R. A. Gamble.
-It was built in the Federation Gothic revival style.
+It was built in the Federation Gothic Revival style.
 The church contains a pipe organ chamber with case, and display pipes arranged in 3 towers.

 Senator Agnes Robertson was a longtime member of the church, teaching the girls' Bible class and becoming one of the first women to serve as a lay preacher.

 Plaques on the walls describe the dedication and West Perth Heritage Trail text: